El Pollo Loco

-El Pollo Loco (Spanish for "The Crazy Chicken") is the name of two independent restaurant chains that specialize in Mexican-style grilled chicken.
-Both were founded by Juan Francisco Ochoa.
-He established the first El Pollo Loco restaurant in Guasave, Sinaloa, Mexico in 1974.
-Ochoa then expanded his chain into the United States in 1980.
+El Pollo Loco (Spanish for "The Crazy Chicken") is the name of three independent restaurant chains that specialize in Mexican-style grilled chicken.
+The Mexican and American companies were founded by Juan Francisco Ochoa while the Filipino company began as a franchisee of the American company in 1991 that later broke free of its contract and was allowed to retain its trademarks within the Philippines in 2016.

+Ochoa established the first El Pollo Loco restaurant in Guasave, Sinaloa, Mexico in 1974.
+He then expanded his chain into the United States in 1980.
 He later sold his U.S. restaurants in 1983 while keeping the ones in Mexico.
-The two companies have since occupied non-overlapping global territories and have offered different fare.
-Flagstar, El Pollo Loco's parent company at the time, then filed for Chapter 11 bankruptcy on July 12, 1997.
+The two North American companies have since occupied non-overlapping global territories and have offered different fare.